Frequently Asked Questions

 May I leave school after my AP exam is over?

-Langley High School expects students to be present in class when not taking an AP Exam, but recognizes that students may not be able to focus on their classes just prior to or after an exam.
+- Langley High School expects students to be present in class when not taking an AP Exam, but recognizes that students may not be able to focus on their classes just prior to or after an exam.
 The following rules will be in effect for AP exams: Students wishing to leave after a morning exam or arrive later in the day for an afternoon exam must complete the AP Excused Absence Form.
 This form is an excuse form for any and all AP exams.
 Excuse forms must be turned to Mrs. Schultz in the attendance office no later than April 13.
 Forms will not be accepted after this date.
 No passes will be issued through the attendance office and phone calls, emails, and faxes will not be accepted during the testing weeks.
 Permission forms to leave after a morning AP exam or to arrive late the day of an afternoon exam are available in the Attendance Office and Student Services Department.
-Permission forms must be submitted no later than April 13, 2018.

 What do I do if I’m sick on the exam day?